 I have a Forno Bravo Primavera oven, and the wood that I find works best is white birch.
 The white birch has a neutral flavor and burns efficiently.
 The oven was shipped by Forno Bravo in California.
 I cook naturally leavened 00 flour ciabatta bread with a 75% hydration dough.
 It is extremely light and airy, the same texture as my pizza.
 I bake my pies for a short time at a very high temperature so that the flavors in the bread and cheese are preserved.
 The average bake time for my pizza is about 60 seconds, and that's after heating up the oven for an hour.
 I make pizza about twice a week and usually have a gathering of family and friends on the weekends.

-Speaking of which, what do you family and friends think of your pizza obsession?
+Speaking of which, what do you family and friends think of your pizza habit?

 My family and friends are very supportive.
 They are always anxious to have the pizza and to see how my pizza making gets better and better over time.
 They truly appreciate what I am trying to accomplish and they support me in my quest.